 If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD STA shall set the state of the EPCS priority access to enabled for the requesting non-AP MLD.

-The receiving AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable response frame to allow the requesting non-AP MLD to employ priority access using the included EDCA parameter set and/or MU EDCA parameter set on the corresponding links.
+The receiving AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable Response frame to allow the requesting non-AP MLD to employ priority access (#10326, #12695) for the requested service type using the (#12696) TID-To-Link mapping, if present and included EDCA parameter set and/or MU EDCA parameter set on the corresponding links.

-If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving AP MLD shall keep EPCS priority access in the torn down state for the requesting non-AP MLD.
+If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving AP MLD shall maintain EPCS priority access in the torn down state for the requesting non-AP MLD.

 Upon receipt of an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details)), an EPCS AP MLD with EPCS priority access enabled state shall use the following procedure to tear down EPCS priority access.